ryanhuesman/Battleship-Rock/README.md

 <body>
   <section>

-    <h2>View an animation of Battleship Rock in Natural Bridge, KY!</h2>
+    <h2> View an animation of Battleship Rock in Natural Bridge, KY!</h2>

     <!-- 💡💡💡 paste embed code below -->

     <iframe width="432" height="243" src="https://www.youtube.com/embed/P_XpfvxEJP8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h3> This is a 3D animation of Battleship Rock.
+<h5> This is a 3D animation of Battleship Rock.
 The area seen is the tip of the rock with the surrounding area within a 500 foot radius. </h3>

 <h2> Images of the outcrop: </h2>